anthonyharrison/lib4sbom/README.md

 - Generate SPDX SBOM in TagValue, JSON and YAML formats
 - Generate CycloneDX SBOM in JSON format
 - Parse SPDX SBOM in TagValue, JSON, YAML, XML and RDF formats
+- Validate CycloneDX SBOM in JSON and XML format
+- Validate SPDX SBOM in TagValue, JSON, YAML, XML and RDF formats
 - Parse CycloneDX SBOM in JSON and XMLformat
 - Create and manipulate a SBOM file object
 - Create and manipulate a SBOM package object
 - Create and manipulate a SBOM dependency relationship object
 - Create and manipulate a Vulnerability object
 - Create and manipulate a Software Service object
+- Create and manipulate a Cryptography object
 - Generated SBOM can be output to a file or to the console
+- Parse a SBOM embedded in an Intoto attestaion
+- Parse a SPDX or CycloneDX SBOM embedded in a Protobom object

 ## Installation